bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/README.md

-This repo contains the website for csci 2200 (Algorithms), Spring'22, Bowdoin College
+This repo contains the website for Intro to Algorithms (csci 2200), Fall 2022, Bowdoin College

-The site will be published at https://bowdoin-csci2200-s22.github.io/
+The site will be published at https://bowdoin-csci2200-f22.github.io/